Gay wage gap: Wage discrimination by country

+Netherlands

+Gay men are economically advantaged in the Netherlands.
+Same-sex male couples have the highest combined income from work or business, the so-called primary income.
+Their average gross annual income is 15 thousand euros higher compared to opposite-sex couples.
+The incomes of lesbian and straight couples are more or less the same.

 Germany

 Taking into account age, education, and industry, gay men earn less than heterosexuals even though they tend to be better educated than the average population.

 Australia

 An Australian study has shown that gay men earn 13% less than their straight counterparts.
 Meanwhile, lesbians earn 13% more than straight women.
 La Nauze, economist at University of Melbourne, noted: "There are grounds for concern that workers in Australia, particularly gay men, are discriminated against because of their sexual orientation."

 United States

 A study of the 2013–15 National Health Interview Surveys found that gay, full-time employed men made, on average, 10% more than similarly employed straight men.
 The same study showed that lesbians received a pay premium of 9%.
 Bisexual men and women earned less than both gay and straight counterparts.

 Wage discrimination by orientation

-Lesbian women
+Gay women

-Lesbian women make a median of 1.4% more than heterosexual women, but make 25.6% less than heterosexual men.
-Women who are between the ages of 18 and 44, 29% of bisexual women and 23% of lesbian women are experiencing poverty, compared to 21% of heterosexual women.
-Lesbian couples tend to experience higher poverty rates while earning similarly the same as straight women.
-This is largely due to the discrimination and homophobia that homosexual women face that their heterosexual counterparts do not.
+Gay women make a median of 1.4% more than heterosexual women, but make 25.6% less than heterosexual men.
+Results gathered from the 2002 National Survey of Family Growth show that 24.1% of lesbian and bisexual women in the United States were in poverty, compared to 9.3% of heterosexual women in the same year.
+In 2013, a study based on multiple contemporary population surveys indicated that lesbian and bisexual women in the United States are slightly more likely to be in poverty than their heterosexual counterparts: between the ages of 18 and 44, 29.4% of bisexual women and 22.7% of lesbian women were experiencing poverty, compared to 21.1%% of heterosexual women.
+These findings were not considered to be statistically significant due to small sample sizes.
 But, lesbians still earn less than the regular household income of a heterosexual couple because of the gender wage gap.
 As a result, lesbian couples/households are more likely to live in poverty than heterosexual couples/households.
 Thus, gay women in relationships are disadvantaged because their income is totally composed of women's salaries.

 Men earn more than women in most occupations, and this inequality plays out regardless of sexual orientation.
 In fact, in Badgett's 2009 review, some studies showed that while lesbians earned more than heterosexual women, they made less than straight and gay men.

-"In the case of lesbian women, they are compared to heterosexual women, who are really the lowest paid people," says Badgett.
-Meanwhile, the earnings of gay men were compared to straight men, who are, on average, paid the most.

-Even when lesbians do get hired they are far more likely to face workplace harassment and bullying.
-In America, a study from UCLA's Williams Institute found up to 41 percent of LGBT+ employees had been "verbally or physically abused or had their workplace vandalized."
-While 1 in 6 had reported that their sexual orientation stood in the way of career advancement, or lead to them being let go.